angelal4844/apcsa-freedom-project/tool/learning-log.md

     }
 }
 ```
+* In the code above, inside the for each loop, when you run the code, each letter will appear one by one.
+In addition, if we want one word to appear one by one, we can create a new for loop, where we do not use `this.text.split("")`.

 * One challenge I had was when I was trying out how to use `delayAfter: character === " " ?
 0: this.speed`.
 I was confused what `?` mean in the code.
 After trying out the code, I learned that `?` mean passing a number into the empty string.

-* Something I am going to try next is creating a RPG Battle System (builidng a attack menu, creating a status effect, and many more).
+* Something I am going to try next is making a mini project using typewriters and scene transitions.

 <!--
 * Links you used today (websites, videos, etc)